apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.13.rst

 #.
 Upload the |sysvm64-version| System VM template if not already using it.
 #.
 Stop all running management servers
 #.
 Backup CloudStack database (MySQL)
 #.
+Confirm you Java versions
+#.
+Add "serverTimezone=UTC" to your "db.properties"
+#.
 Upgrade 1st CloudStack management server
 #.
 Update hypervisors specific dependencies
 #.
 Restart 1st management server